-As a gay marriage celebrant, I’ve now conducted almost 200 LGBTIQA+ marriages, arguably more than any other celebrant in Australia.
+As a gay marriage celebrant located in Melbourne, Australia, Iโve now conducted more than 200 LGBTIQA+ marriages, arguably more than any other celebrant in Australia.

-In the time since marriage equality became law on 9 December 2017, there have been some trends showing up in the queer couples I’ve married.
+In the time since marriage equality became law on 9 December 2017, there have been some trends showing up in the queer couples Iโve married, compared with my straight couples.
 Here are twelve of those trends.

-LGBTIQA+ couples who got married were older than their straight counterparts (Figure 1)
+LGBTIQA+ couples who got married were slightly older than their straight counterparts (Figure 1)

 Interested to contribute to my blog?